On completion of the course, the student should be able to:

 explain, use and evaluate energy systems based on a thermodynamic and physical context,

 Energy in Sweden.
 Different sources of energy: Spontaneous and controllable, exhaustible and renewable.
 Availability of energy sources, their global energy and exploitation limits.
-Physical and technical principles as well as environmental aspects of energy conversion facilities such as wind power plants, hydro power plants, nuclear power plants and facilities and engines powered by fossil fuels.
-Fluid dynamics: Bernoulli’s equation, Betz’ law, nuclear physics: different nuclear models, radioactive decay, fission, cross sections, engineering thermodynamics: power cycles, Carnot cycle, steam cycles, gas cycles.
+Physical and technical principles as well as environmental aspects of energy conversion facilities such as wind power plants, hydro power plants, solar power plants, nuclear power plants and facilities and engines powered by fossil fuels.
+Fluid dynamics: Bernoulli's equation, Betz' law.
+Solid state physics: electronic structure of solids, basic semiconductor technology.
+Nuclear physics: different nuclear models, radioactive decay, fission, cross sections.
+Engineering thermodynamics: power cycles, Carnot cycle, steam cycles, gas cycles.

 Study visits and project presentation (1 credit).
 Written (2 credits) and oral (2 credits) examination.
 Exercises can give bonus points valid for the final exam and the first regular repetition.